Duella12345/disaster_response_pipeline/README.md

 ![alt text](helicopter.jpg)

 ### Summary
-This project analyzes disaster data from [Appen](https://www.appen.com/) (formerly Figure 8) to build a model for an API that classifies disaster messages.
+This project analyses disaster data from [Appen](https://www.appen.com/) (formerly Figure 8) to build a model for an API that classifies disaster messages.

 The data set containing real messages that were sent during disaster events.
 I create a machine learning pipeline to categorize these events so that messages can be sent to an appropriate disaster relief agency.